atanuroy911/10ms-ai-engineer/README.md

 **Output:**
 ```
-Answer: The main theme revolves around social relationships, marriage customs, and the challenges faced by characters in traditional Bengali society.
+Answer: The main theme of the story appears to be the struggle against societal norms and expectations, particularly in the context of marriage and familial relationships.
+The character Anupam faces challenges within his family and societal expectations, but ultimately breaks free from these constraints.

 Sources:
 1. Source: Data/HSC26-Bangla1st-Paper.pdf